 - i.
-Derivatives or any instruments that have derivative holdings other than for risk mitigating purposes; - ii.
-Non-marketable securities; - iii.
-Commodities; and - iv.
+Fixed income instruments rated below BBB- by Standard & Poors or Fitch ratings, Baa3 by Moody's or BBB by DBRS; - ii.
+Derivatives or any instruments that have derivative holdings other than for risk mitigating purposes; - iii.
+Non-marketable securities; - iv.
+Commodities; and - v.
 Repurchase agreements against securities which are not permitted to be held in the portfolio.